a16z-infra/JungleGym/README.md

 We're hosting 3 web agent datasets: Mind2Web, WebArena, and AgentInstruct.

 1. Mind2Web: Ground truth for ~2k tasks across 137 websites, including full HTML page states and screenshots.
 Good for broad testing and development across a range of sites and tasks.
    Here is how you can use the Mind2Web Dataset API to test your Agent with the ground truth.
 You can find the website, task, and annotation ID in [JungleGym](https://junglegym.ai/Mind2Web).
-Here the Mind2Web [API Docs](https://docs.junglegym.ai/junglegym/api-documentation/mind2web-api)
+Here is the full Mind2Web [API endpoints Documentation](https://docs.junglegym.ai/junglegym/api-documentation/mind2web-api)

-   Here is a Python example with one task ([one click run in Replit](https://replit.com/@mmascorro1/Example-of-how-to-use-the-Mind2Web-Dataset?v=1)):
+   Here is an example to get the ground truth actions for one task to compare your agent with. ([one click run in Replit](https://replit.com/@mmascorro1/Example-of-how-to-use-the-Mind2Web-Dataset?v=1)):
    ```python
    import requests
    import json